CBB752Spring2017/final-project-3-1-team1-team-3-1-1/index.md

 ____________

 ### 5. Conclusions <a name = "conclusions"></a>
 A network analysis of Carl's personal genome reveals some properties of his genes with SNPs.
-By two separate metrics, these genes are quantitatively demonstrated to have lower influence on the overall protein network.
+By two separate metrics, these genes have been quantitatively shown to have lower influence on the overall protein network.
 The Cytoscape visualization further helps demonstrate this pattern.
-These network plots also reveal a few genes (the large, red nodes) that are more likely to be problematic based on their positioning (between other nodes) and degree (high).
-None of these findings can definitely demonstrate pathogenicity, but are valuable for identifying and validating candidate mutations to report.
+These network plots also reveal a few genes (the large, red nodes) that are more likely to be problematic based on their positioning (between other nodes) and degree (large number of direct connections).
+None of these findings can definitely demonstrate pathogenicity.
+Still, these metrics are valuable for identifying and validating candidate mutations to report.
+Hierarchical analysis was employed to model the protein network, but there did not appear to be significant SNP enrichment in any of the 6 resultant layers.

 ____________